The Weiss lab has a continuous interest in recruiting Master and PhD students as well as Postdocs.

 Applications from handicapped persons will be favored when all other qualifications are equal.
 The University of Bayreuth is an equal opportunity employer and we therefore especially encourage women to apply.

-Please send inquiries and meaningful applications (CV and a brief motivation letter) by March 01, 2018 to: email@example.com
+Please send inquiries and meaningful applications (CV and a brief motivation letter) at the earliest convenience to: email@example.com